Learning and Information in Stochastic Networks and Queues

 A few remarks about the above result can be made.

 \begin{enumerate} \item The rate of convergence can be found to be of the order $O({1}/{\sqrt{T}})$.
-Thus the result can be seen as a form of ``fluid stability" or "rate stability" for the policy.
+Thus the result can be seen as a form of ``fluid stability" or ``rate stability" for the policy.
 Because the rate of departures from the network is of the same order as the rate of arrivals.
-Provided $a \in < \mathcal S >^\circ$ the result can be improved to form a bound that is $O({1}/{{T}})$. \item The result proven above holds when the arrival rates can change over time (in an adversarial way) so long as they belong to the interior of the stability region $ <{\mathcal S} >^\circ$. \item We note that there are variants of Blackwell Approachability that expand upon the basic version to incorporate general Lyapunov functions (cf.~\cite{cesa2006prediction}).
+Provided $a \in < \mathcal S >^\circ$ the result can be improved to form a bound that is $O({1}/{{T}})$. \item The result proven above holds when the arrival rates can change over time (in an adversarial way) so long as the expected number of arrivals at each time belongs to the interior of the stability region $ <{\mathcal S} >^\circ$. \item We note that there are variants of Blackwell Approachability that expand upon the basic version to incorporate general Lyapunov functions (cf.~\cite{cesa2006prediction}).
 If we apply these alternative algorithms for queueing network scheduling then we arrive the $f$-MaxWeight policies.
 This is a variant of MaxWeight where the queue size $Q_j$ in the MaxWeight policy is replaced by $f(Q_j)$ for a suitably positive increasing function $f$. \item The argument given in Proposition \ref{MW:Prop}, can be extended to the BackPressure policies.
 The BackPressure policy is an extension of the MaxWeight policy introduced by \cite{tassiulas1990stability}.